 90. See, e.g., Enron v.
-Arg., ICSID Case No. ARB/01/3, Decision on Jurisdiction, ¶ 50 (Jan.
+Arg., ICSID Case No. ARB/01/3, Decision on Jurisdiction, \P 50 (Jan.
 14, 2014) ("The Argentine Republic has rightly raised a concern about the fact that if minority shareholders can claim independently from the affected corporation, this could trigger an endless chain of claims, as any shareholder making an investment in a company that makes an investment in another company, and so on, could invoke a direct right of action for measures affecting a corporation at the end of the chain.").
-Id. at ¶ 52 ("The Tribunal notes that while investors can claim in their own right under the provisions of the treaty, there is indeed a need to establish a cut-off point beyond which claims would not be permissible as they would have only a remote connection to the affected company.
-As this is in essence a question of admissibility of claims, the answer lise in establishing the extent of the consent to arbitration of the host State.").
+Id. at \P 52 ("The Tribunal notes that while investors can claim in their own right under the provisions of the treaty, there is indeed a need to establish a cut-off point beyond which claims would not be permissible as they would have only a remote connection to the affected company.
+As this is in essence a question of admissibility of claims, the answer lies in establishing the extent of the consent to arbitration of the host State.").
 But see Schreuer, supra note 70, at 14 (criticizing the tribunal's suggestion to find a cut-off, stating that "[t]he Tribunal's demand for a cut-off point for indirect shareholding lacks a legal foundation.
 Any difficulties arising from a multiplicity of claimants can be taken care of by a number of devices but do not require that the investor be deprived of its standing.")

 91. See ZACHARY DOUGLAS, THE INTERNATIONAL LAW OF INVESTMENT CLAIMS 456 (2009) (citing arbitrations where companies had recourse to claims in ISDS, yet their shareholders were also allowed to proceed in arbitration, including Lauder v.
-Czech (Final Award) (2001); CME Czech from the claims by the company and generally allow both types of claims to proceed.92 Unless the interests of a shareholder and a company are identical, tribunals do not find it abusive to allow both arbitrations to continue.93
+Czech (Final Award) (2001); CME Czech definition of "investment" is very broad. . . .
+Therefore, a literal reading of the Treaty does not support the allegation that the definition of investment excludes indirect investments.").